Planar Degenerate Anchoring in Landau-de Gennes Energy: Introduction

 \section{Introduction}

-Landau–de Gennes theory is a comprehensive continuum theory for nematic liquid crystals \cite{de1993physics}.
+The Landau--de Gennes (LdG for short) theory is a comprehensive continuum theory for the mathematical modeling of nematic liquid crystals \cite{de1993physics}.
 It takes into account both uniaxial and biaxial phases.
-Additionally, it can describe higher-dimensional defects, which may induce many significant optical properties of liquid crystals.
+In addition, it can describe higher-dimensional disclinations, which may induce many significant optical properties of liquid crystals.